 In 2017, Rhode Island comprehensively strengthened its laws governing firearm relinquishment by people convicted of domestic violence crimes or subject to domestic violence protective orders.
 See the Rhode Island Domestic Violence and Firearms section for further information about these laws.

 Extreme Risk Protection Orders

-In 2018, Rhode Island also enacted an Extreme Risk Protection Order (ERPO) law, which authorizes law enforcement agencies to petition a court for a civil order preventing a dangerous person from accessing firearms for up to one year.
+In 2018, Rhode Island also enacted an Extreme Risk Protection Order (ERPO) law, which authorizes law enforcement agencies to petition a court for a civil order preventing a person who poses an imminent risk to self or others from accessing firearms for up to one year.
 See the Extreme Risk Protection Orders in Rhode Island page for further information about this law.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact